Do you really want to be healthy?

 - Wear Sunglasses at night!

-These are RaOptics (Discount Code Primalhacker), these are my go-to glasses for night always.
-I have two pairs so I can keep one in my car and one at home.
+these are my go-to glasses for night always.
+You can find them here I have two pairs so I can keep one in my car and one at home.
 They are my favorite for two reasons.

-Second, these block all blue light at night and even some green.
+red lens blueblockers block all blue light at night and even some green.
 Most other blueblockers block only blue light and not even the full spectrum of blue light.
-Make sure you are blocking ALL blue light at night
+Make sure you are blocking ALL blue light at night.
+Find red lenses here.

 These are UVEX lenses.
 They block blue light.
 They don’t make you look like a Rockstar, but they're super cheap, available on AMAZON and they work.
 Use them when you’re home.